phalgunt/CSCI_2400/BombLab/README.md

+Worked on this using command line, did not make changes to code files.
+Answers can be found under solutions file.
 # lab2-bomblab
 Repository into which students should add their bomb lab.
 You should commit the changes to your attack string as you finish each phase of your bomb lab.